sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_ios.md

 ![Entering antenna height](./img/FieldMaps/SparkFun RTK iOS Field Maps - Antenna Height.png)
 </figure>

-Above, take your time entering the antenna height information.
-This value, in meters, is the combined value of the pole length that will be used (1.8m is common) plus the antenna phase center (APC) of the RTK device.
+On this step, take your time entering the antenna height information.
+This value, in meters, is the combined value of the **pole length** that will be used (1.8m is common) plus the **antenna phase center** (APC) of the RTK device.
 Above, the SparkPNT TX2 is shown: 1.8m pole + 129mm APC = 1.929m.
 If your antenna height is entered incorrectly, the vertical component of your location recordings will be inaccurate.
+Click Done once complete.

 <figure markdown>
 ![Select SparkFun as the provider](./img/FieldMaps/SparkFun RTK iOS Field Maps - Select Provider.png)